MaPLe: Multi-modal Prompt Learning: Introduction

-Our motivation derives from the multi-modal nature of CLIP, where a text and image encoder co-exist and \emph{both} contribute towards properly aligning the vision-language modalities. {We argue that any prompting technique should adapt the model completely and} therefore, learning prompts only for the text encoder in CLIP is not sufficient to model the adaptations needed for the image encoder. {To this end, we set out to achieve completeness in the prompting approach and} propose \textbf{M}ulti-mod\textbf{a}l \textbf{P}rompt \textbf{Le}arning (MaPLe) to adequately fine-tune the text and image encoder representations such that their optimal alignment can be achieved on the downstream tasks (Fig.~\ref{fig:intro_figure}:b).
-Our extensive experiments on three key representative settings including base-to-novel class generalization, cross-dataset evaluation, and domain generalization demonstrate the strength of MaPLe. {On base-to-novel class generalization, our proposed MaPLe outperforms existing prompt learning approaches across 11 diverse image recognition datasets (Fig. \ref{fig:intro_figure}:c) and achieves absolute average gain of 3.45\% on novel classes and 2.72\% on harmonic-mean over the state-of-the-art method Co-CoOp \citep{zhou2022conditional}.
+Our motivation derives from the multi-modal nature of CLIP, where a text and image encoder co-exist and \emph{both} contribute towards properly aligning the V-L modalities. {We argue that any prompting technique should adapt the model completely and} therefore, learning prompts only for the text encoder in CLIP is not sufficient to model the adaptations needed for the image encoder. {To this end, we set out to achieve completeness in the prompting approach and} propose \textbf{M}ulti-mod\textbf{a}l \textbf{P}rompt \textbf{Le}arning (MaPLe) to adequately fine-tune the text and image encoder representations such that their optimal alignment can be achieved on the downstream tasks (Fig.~\ref{fig:intro_figure}:b).
+Our extensive experiments on three key representative settings including base-to-novel generalization, cross-dataset evaluation, and domain generalization demonstrate the strength of MaPLe. {On base-to-novel generalization, our proposed MaPLe outperforms existing prompt learning approaches across 11 diverse image recognition datasets (Fig. \ref{fig:intro_figure}:c) and achieves absolute average gain of 3.45\% on novel classes and 2.72\% on harmonic-mean over the state-of-the-art method Co-CoOp \cite{zhou2022conditional}.
 Further, MaPLe demonstrates favorable generalization ability and robustness in cross-dataset transfer and domain generalization settings, leading to consistent improvements compared to existing approaches.
-Owing to its streamlined architectural design, MaPLe exhibits improved efficiency during both training and inference without much overhead, as compared to Co-CoOp which lacks efficiency due to its image instance conditioned design.}
+Owing to its streamlined architectural design, MaPLe exhibits improved efficiency during both training and inference without much overhead, as compared to Co-CoOp which lacks efficiency due to its image instance conditioned design.} In summary, the main contributions of this work include: \begin{itemize} \item We propose \emph{multi-modal} prompt learning in CLIP to favourably align its vision-language representations.
+To the best of our knowledge, this is the first multi-modal prompting approach for fine-tuning CLIP. \item To link prompts learned in text and image encoders, we propose a \emph{coupling function} to explicitly condition vision prompts on their language counterparts.
+It acts as a bridge between the two modalities and allows mutual propagation of gradients to promote synergy. \item Our multi-modal prompts are learned across multiple transformer blocks in both vision and language branches to \emph{progressively} learn the synergistic behaviour of both modalities.
+This deep prompting strategy allows modeling the contextual relationships independently, thus providing more flexibility to align the vision-language representations. \end{itemize}